 A rate "lock" or "commitment" is a lender's promise to hold a specific interest rate and a certain number of points for you for a specified period of time during your application process.
 This prevents you from going through your whole application process and discovering at the end that the interest rate has gotten higher.

 Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer spans generally costing more.
-You can get a longer period for your lock, but in choosing this option, will likely have a higher rate than you would with a shorter rate lock period
+You can get a longer period for your lock, but in making this choice, will likely have a higher interest rate than you would have with a shorter period

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.